rolinh/dfc/README.md

 Yep, that should be it. :)

-Please, note that gettext is required in order to build translation.
+Please, note that `gettext` is required in order to build translations.
-If you do not want to package dfc with translation support, use the option to disable translation as explained in the build section.
+If you do not want to package `dfc` with translation support, use the option to disable translation as explained in the build section.

-Of course, cmake is a build dependency.
+Of course, `cmake` is a build dependency.

 <!-- vim: set filetype=markdown textwidth=80 -->